 4. New journals can be established by divisions.
 Proposals for new journals must be approved by the Editorial and Publications Committee and the Board of Directors.

 1. The newsletter is a way to build networks of scholarly support and exchange within your interest area.
-Each division is entitled to have three division newsletters distributed electronicallyby the Administrative Office each year.
-Electronic distribution saves time, money, and our natural resources.
-No division newsletters will be distributed electronically between July 15 and August 15 due to work associated with the Annual Meeting.
-All division newsletters will be posted on the division’s web page.
+Each division is entitled to have three division newsletters distributed electronically by the Administrative Office each year.
+Electronic distribution saves time, money, and natural resources, and it makes them accessible to all of the Society’s members.
+All division newsletters will be posted on the division’s webpage.

 2. The division newsletter may be prepared by the Chairperson or someone within the division designated by the Chairperson.

 3. The content of the newsletter is entirely up to the division.
 Some divisions have used the newsletter as a means of communicating substantive content of professional concern to the division.
-It is recommended that the division newsletter concern itself at least with the following:
+It is recommended that the division newsletter concern itself at a minimum with the following:

 b.
-The call for nominations or additional nominees for division office(s) and division election results.
+Call for nominations or additional nominees for division office(s) and the division election results

 e.
 News related to division members’ research, publications, and awards.
-Encourage members to send announcements, articles about their work, reviews of books and/or articles of interest to members in your division.
-In addition, when you receive an article, book review, or announcement that you think might be of more general interest, please send it to the editor of Social Problems Forum: The SSSP Newsletter and to the Administrative Office for placement on the web site.
+Encourage members to send announcements, articles about their work, reviews of books and/or articles of interest to division members.
+In addition, when you receive an article, book review, or announcement that you think might be of more general interest, please send it to the Administrative Office for placement on the Society’s website.

 f.
-Check the SSSP web site and ASA Employment Bulletin to see if there are job announcements that may be of interest to division members.
-If you have job announcements not currently listed on the SSSP web site, please click here to complete our complimentary job posting form.
+Check the Society’s website and ASA Employment Bulletin to see if there are job announcements that may be of interest to division members.
+If you have job announcements not currently listed on the Society’s website, please click here to complete our complimentary job posting form.

-4. The newsletter must be sent as a plain text file (no graphics or formatting and has the file extension (.txt)) and a pdf file (contains graphics and formatting and has the file extension (.pdf)) to the Administrative Office for distribution.
+4. The newsletter must be sent as a plain text file (no graphics or formatting and has the file extension (.txt)) and a pdf file (contains graphics and formatting and has the file extension (.pdf)) to the GRA & Webmaster at for distribution.
 No other formats will be accepted.
+This approach makes the newsletters accessible to all members, resulting in equity amongst our membership in terms of access to information.
 If you do not have Adobe Acrobat Distiller (software often used to save a file as a pdf file), you can download free software called PrimoPDF by visiting www.primopdf.com/.